vsavkin/angulardart_file_size_tools/README.md

 You can analyze `dumps/dump.json` using http://dart-lang.github.io/dump-info-visualizer/build/web/viewer.html

-The analyzer directory contains a bunch of Dart scripts that run some analysis using  `dumps/dump.json` and `chrome_logs/chrome_debug.log`.
+The analyzer directory contains a bunch of Dart scripts that run analysis using  `dumps/dump.json` and `chrome_logs/chrome_debug.log`.
 Run `dumpinfo.sh` and `tracing.sh` before running the scripts.